Certainty Has Left the Building

-Over the years, I realized there is another reason I love math so much.
+Over the years, I realized there was another reason that made me love math as much as I do.

 It is a world of 100% certainty.
-There is one, clear, correct answer.
+There is always one clear, correct answer.
 If you find a way to get to it, you can be sure you are right.
 You can prove every step of the way, and there is nothing to argue about.

-So simple and clear.
-Everything is either right or wrong, black or white.
-No opinions.
-No questions.
-No alternatives.
+Everything is so simple and clear.
+Things are either right or wrong, black or white.
+No opinions, challenging, complex decisions or trade-offs.

 If only product management was that simple…

-In product management, the opposite is true.
-There is almost never one correct answer.
-Almost anything depends on so many factors, only some of them can be objectively measured.
-Our decisions are often impacted by what we think the future will look like, and that for sure has no one correct answer (at least at the time of the decision).
+In the product world, the opposite is true.
+It is rare to have one correct answer.
+Almost anything depends on so many factors, and only a few of them can be objectively measured.
+Our decisions are often impacted by what we think the future will look like, and that for sure has no single correct answer (at least at the time of the decision).

 As a result, two product leaders who are working on the same product, even with identical experience and background, will make different decisions.
-They will define the problem differently, and as a consequence also the solution.
+They will define the problem differently and, consequently, the solution.
 They will prioritize differently.
-And so, eventually, they will build different products.
-Both can be a success, because as I said — there is no one correct answer.
+Eventually, they will build different products.
+Both can be a success because, as I said — there is no one correct answer

 This puts a lot of emphasis on you, the product leader.